-After 13 years of eating and breathing telephone analysis, we never cease to be amazed at the useful and management changing information that call tracking data provides.
+After years of living and breathing telephone analysis, we never cease to be amazed at the useful and management changing information that call tracking data provides.

 For example, we find that a lot of our clients’ ideas of when they think their consumer base is searching for their business and picking up the telephone, differs from what their call data actually shows.
 They’re missing out on leads.